outboundexplorer/laravel-angular-notes/AngularJS/36_unit_testing_with_karma_and_jasmine.md

 })();
 ```

-We now also must adjust the `MainController.spec.js` file
+We now also must adjust the `MainController.spec.js` file.
+This first version, requires $rootScope to be
+injected.
+See the second version below for a much cleaner version.

+Version 1:

 // angularjs/36/test/MainController.spec.js
 describe('Controller: MainController', function(){